 An account that was created in 2010 has only 25 tweets, that too only tweets regarding #IndiasDaughter and her documentary forced me to think that she only has one objective today, to promote her film and in order to do that she did not mind shaming India as a whole.
 Notably, all her feminist friends have supported her.

 Dr. Maria Misra in the video claimed that since Indian economy is booming today and many young women are coming out to work, Indian men are trying to control their (women’s) lives (mark her comment “….how they (women) should be allowed to live their lives”).

 This told me that the main intention of this film was to show that Indian men try to control the behaviour of women, which is not true.
-Because the overwhelming protest throughout India after Dec 16 signifies India’s true attitude towards the women compared to the views of some criminals.
-However, International media is biased towards showing India in bad light.
+Because of the overwhelming protest throughout India after Dec 16 signifies India’s true attitude towards the women compared to the views of some criminals.
+However, International media is biased towards showing India in a bad light.